 Of course, it would be wonderful if the house would magically transform itself into a pristine environment, but I’ve come to appreciate that our house is very much a microcosm of life: kinetic energies mingling together in an environment full of potentiality and chaos.
 Even so, a not perfectly put together house that smells of pie, veg and whatever meat is the current offering is comforting.
 If there are a few socks the kitties have stolen milling about, if every bookshelf is overstuffed and haphazardly double-stacked and if every square inch of the fridge and pantry is covered with photos and random artwork well…welcome to my world.

-My daughter is waking up in her bed this morning---at least I hope she wakes while it’s still morning as she’s still sleeping as I type---home from UW for the weekend.
-She’s put in her request that we bring up all the candle making supplies Thursday after everyone is gone and the cleaning up is accomplished.
-She wants to get an early start Friday making votives for Christmas.
+My daughter is waking up in her bed this morning---at least I hope she wakes while it’s still morning as she’s still sleeping as I type---home from UW for the

 Today it’s nearly 50 degrees here, about a half hour south of Milwaukee.
 Perfect pie baking and candle making weather!
 The doors can stay open, flushing the scents of autumn through our home.
 She says she misses that at school which cracks me up, because she’s never really been interested in candle making.
-She likes the candles, but it’s my son who helps me every fall and every spring creating our mini-wax-creations-of-love.
+She likes the candles, but it’s my son who helps me every fall and every spring creating our m

 So this year, the energies flowing around me are converging into a stew of contentment and anticipation over what can happen surrounded by family.